Essex County, Vermont: Fauna

 In 2011, there were about 1,000 moose in the county.
 State officials estimated that this was about the "correct number" for a sustainable herd, with the moose not showing signs of starvation, nor the feeding grounds showing signs of overgrazing.
 In recent years the moose population has been suffering from infestations by ticks.
-Some moose have been found having as many as 10,000 ticks on one moose, thus causing death from both blood loss and Lyme's Disease in the case of deer tick infections.
+Some moose have been found having as many as 10,000 ticks on one moose, thus causing death from anemia.
 Warmer winter weather in recent years has prevented the normal die-off of ticks from freezing.